chien021091/aws-pro/COMPUTE EC2.md

 - a way to control short-live SSH key and access control by IAM policy.
 - have ec2-instance-connect agent
 - need public IP, network connectivity

+ASG can send notification to SNS with:
+- Launch
+- Terminate
+- Fail to launch
+- Fail to terminate